outpaddling/APE/README.md

 configuration files.
 APE provides basic compiler/interpreter and debugger interfacing, as well as regular expression based syntax highlighting for most popular languages, as well as a few you've probably never heard of.
+Support for new languages can be added by the user via dialogs under the Options menu.

 As a terminal-based editor, APE functions as efficiently in a PuTTY terminal as it does on a graphical console.
 So, while APE does not have